-Please note that the URNCST Journal does NOT accept the following types of article submissions:
+Please note that the URNCST Journal does NOT typically accept the following types of article submissions:

-1. Articles with a first author who was not an undergraduate or professional-undergraduate student at the time they conducted the research contained within their manuscript (i.e. MSc, MA, MPH, PhD, EdD, etc.), with the exception of conferences that accept research abstracts from undergraduate and graduate students.
+2. Abstracts/articles with a first author who was not an undergraduate or professional-undergraduate student at the time they conducted the research contained within their manuscript (i.e. MSc, MA, MPH, PhD, EdD, etc.), with the exception of conferences that accept research abstracts from undergraduate and graduate students.

-2. Articles that focus on research outside of a natural or clinical science or technology discipline (i.e. humanities, social sciences, fine arts, etc.), unless there is a linkage between scopes such as an interdisciplinary conference.
+3. Abstracts/articles that focus on research outside of a natural or clinical science or technology discipline (i.e. humanities, social sciences, fine arts, etc.), unless there is a linkage between scopes such as an interdisciplinary conference.

 While the URNCST Journal’s primary authors are undergraduate student researchers, our readers include authors and academics of any and all kind.
 The URNCST Journal is a platform that undergraduate and graduate students, faculty members and independent researchers alike can freely access.

-For Authors: The URNCST journal only publishes articles written by indivdual undergraduate researchers if they were selected to submit an article at a research conference that had their abstract book published by the journal.
+For Selected Individual Authors: The URNCST journal only publishes articles written by indivdual undergraduate researchers if they were selected to submit an article at a research conference that had their abstract book published by the journal.
 Such conference proceedings are typically in the form of three types of articles as follows: 1) primary research, 2) review, and 3) research protocol.
 Please familiarize yourself with the formatting guidelines for each article type which can be found on the Instructions for Authors page.